xamarin/docs-archive/Recipes/cross-platform/ide/debugging/set_a_breakpoint/README.md

 breakpoint, you need to access the breakpoint properties window.
 There are several ways to toggle this:

-1. Right click on the space to the left of the line number where you want to set the breakpoint, and select  <span class="uiitem">New Breakpoint</span> :
+1. Right click on the space to the left of the line number where you want to set the breakpoint, and select  **New Breakpoint** :

   [ ![](Images/breakpoint_05.png)](Images/breakpoint_05.png)

-1. For an existing breakpoint, right click on the breakpoint and select  <span class="UIItem">Breakpoint Properties</span> :
+1. For an existing breakpoint, right click on the breakpoint and select  **Breakpoint Properties** :

   [ ![](Images/breakpoint_06.png)](Images/breakpoint_06.png)

-1. For an existing breakpoint, select the breakpoint in the  <span class="UIItem">Breakpoints</span> window, and hit the wrench icon:
+1. For an existing breakpoint, select the breakpoint in the  **Breakpoints** window, and hit the wrench icon:

   [ ![](Images/breakpoint_02.png)](Images/breakpoint_02.png)